freeCodeCamp/guide/src/pages/tools/image-editor/index.md

 ### Open Source Editors

 Available as free downloads and open to user contributions to the software's development.
+Additions can be made easily.

 ### Paid Editors